-Careless shipping can damage this battery, so check for leaks when it arrives.
+Careless shipping can damage it, so check for leaks when it arrives.

-This battery is specifically designed to be shock- and vibration-resistant.
-It offers a deep discharge recovery to help keep the battery functional when you run it down further than intended.
+Specifically designed to be shock and vibration-resistant.
+It offers a deep discharge recovery to help keep it functional when you run it down further than intended.
 With proper care, this model can last up to 5 years.

-Although it should be sufficient for most riding mowers, be aware that this battery only offers 200 CCA.
+Although it should be sufficient for most models, be aware that this only offers 200 CCA.

-Some buyers said the actual amps weren't as promised.
+Some buyers claimed the actual amps were lower than presented.

-This replacement battery features a convenient built-in handle that makes both transport and installation easier.
-The spill-proof case is manufactured to be resistant to vibrations, and it has been carefully sized to have a better fit than the original battery.
+This replacement option features a convenient built-in handle that makes both transport and installation easier.
+The spill-proof case is manufactured to be resistant to vibrations, and it has been carefully sized to have a better fit than the original.

 The battery of a riding lawn mower is a key part of the machine.
 With the right battery, you can perform a simple electric start with a key.
 Without the right battery, however, your riding lawn mower will not work properly.

 Note that the battery of a riding lawn mower differs from the rechargeable battery found on some electric push mowers.
 It also differs from the battery found in a car because, unlike a car, a riding mower does not have an alternator that charges the battery as the machine operates.

 A riding lawn mower battery looks pretty simple, and in some ways, it is.
 Simply connect the correct battery cable to the correct battery terminal and away you go.
 However, you can’t place just any battery in your riding lawn mower because you must use the size and design compatible with your model of mower.